microsoft/tilecode/language.md

 ## State

 A TileCode state consists of a tile map populated with sprites.
-Each tile has one of four possible backgrounds, which can change during an execution.
+Each tile has one of four possible backgrounds, which can change during program execution.
 A tile may contain zero, one or more sprites.
 There are four kinds of sprites.
 A sprite's kind is fixed for the lifetime of the sprite (from creation to destruction).
 A sprite has a direction (up, down, left, right, resting), indicating the way the sprite moved between rounds, or if it remained at rest.